markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 craft blessed herb
 ```

+Recipes can also be exposed through rules actions such as
+`rules.craft_blessed_herb`, `rules.craft_wooden_arrows`, and
+`rules.craft_hunting_bow`.
+This lets screen command slots trigger the same
+recipe path as text commands and scripts while keeping recipes as the source of
+truth for materials, spell gates, skill targets, and outputs.

-Recipes use `required_skill` for hard gates and `difficulty` for balancing.
-The
+Recipes can still use `required_skill` for hard gates, but ordinary crafting is
-current runtime enforces required skill and required spells before consuming
+better modeled through output quality. `recommended_skill`, `difficulty`, and a
-materials.
-The rules also name a supporting attribute, such as `DEX` for
+supporting attribute such as `DEX` or `WIS` set crafted item `quality` from
-Fletching or `WIS` for Herbalism and Restoration, so future quality and success
-systems can use both practice and natural aptitude.
+`1..100`; crafted items start at `condition = 100`.
+Weapon damage scales by item
+quality and condition, so a new Ranger can craft immediately but starts with
+rougher gear.

 ## Future Versioning